-How to Find (and Understand) Your Credit Score
+How to Find Your Credit Score

 Knowing your credit scores can help you make wise financial decisions.

-Perhaps you’re considering a new credit card or auto loan or you want to buy a home.
+Perhaps you’re considering a new credit card or auto loan, or you want to buy a home.
 Knowing your credit score before you apply for any of these can help you avoid damage to your score.

 Every time you apply for credit, your credit score takes a temporary hit.
 But if you know what your credit score is before you apply, you can know your likelihood of approval ahead of time.
-That means you can limit the amount of applications you take out at once and go for the one you'll likely to be approved for first.
+That means you can limit a number of applications you take out at once and go for the one you'll likely to be approved for first.
 Taking out fewer applications equals to less of a hit on your credit.

 That's not the only way your credit score impacts your new loan or line of credit before you apply.
 If you know your credit score ahead of time, you'll have the ability to estimate likely interest rates you'll receive on the loan or line of credit.
 That can have an impact on your monthly payments and help you plan your budget accordingly before you sign on the dotted line for new credit.
+But, how should you go about finding your credit score?
+The answer may depend on which credit score you want.

 Which Credit Score Do You Want?